cozy/cozy-docs/src/documents/en/host/install/install-on-debian.html.md

 * Includes nodesource.com repository in your APT sources
 * Tries to install nodejs package from this new source

 The thing is, Debian 8 (Jessie) already has its own repository for nodejs, containing a quite old version (0.10.x).
-If you have once installed that old version, the Cozy installer won't be able to installer the newer, and the whole installation will crash, with no other message than this one:
+If you have once installed that old version, the Cozy installer won't be able to install the newer, and the whole installation will crash, with no other message than:
 ```
 update-alternatives: error: alternative link /usr/bin/node is already managed by nodejs
 dpkg: error processing package nodejs (--configure): subprocess installed post-installation script returned error exit status 2